-The January 1, 2020 actuarial valuation reports a funded ratio of 48.3% and an unfunded actuarial accrued liability of \$18.5 million for the Supplemental Plan compared to a funded ratio of 57.6%, and an unfunded actuarial accrued liability of \$13.5 million for the Supplemental Plan as reported in the January 1, 2019 actuarial valuation.
+The January 1, 2021 actuarial valuation for the Supplemental Plan reports a funded ratio of 43.7% and an unfunded actuarial accrued liability of \$21.1 million compared to a funded ratio of 48.3%, and an unfunded actuarial accrued liability of \$18.5 million as reported in the January 1, 2020 actuarial valuation.
 These projections may vary on an annual basis due to actual experience and demographics, which may vary from the current actuarial assumptions.
-The City's contributions for the Supplemental Plan are based on Computation Pay.
+The City's contributions for the Supplemental Plan are based on the ADC as determined by the actuary.

-The Board's funding policy for the Supplemental Plan was changed from an open 10-year amortization period to a closed 20-year period.
+The Board's funding policy for the Supplemental Plan was changed in 2020 from an open 10-year amortization period to a closed 20-year period.
 Beginning in 2021, future gains or losses each year will be amortized over separate, closed 10-year periods.